WordPress/gutenberg/components/modal/README.md

 - Required: No
 - Default: true

-### style.content

-If this property is added, it will add inline styles to the modal content `div`.

-- Type: `Object`
-- Required: No

-### style.overlay

-If this property is added, it will add inline styles to the modal overlay `div`.

-- Type: `Object`
-- Required: No

 ### className

 If this property is added, it will an additional class name to the modal content `div`.